Sleepwalking/deadfish/readme.md

 `deadfish input.wav output.wav -d noise-profile`

 The degree/rate of noise reduction can be controlled using option `-r`.
 The default is `-r 1.0`.

+### Look-ahead Compression

+Apply look-ahead compression to input.wav with threshold at 0.1 amplitude level and a compression ratio of 0.2.

+`deadfish input.wav output.wav -c 0.1,0.2`

+The time-resolution can be controlled by the `-i` option; the unit is in seconds.

+### Absolute Normalization

+Set the maximum amplitude to 0.5.

+`deadfish input.wav output.wav -n 0.5`

+### Cascading Operations

+Reduce noise -> normalize to 0.3 absolute amplitude -> compress -> normalize again

+`deadfish input.wav output.wav -d noise-profile -n 0.3 -c 0.1,0.2 -n 0.3`

+###

 How to Compile
 ---